Tempus-superest/EasyISP/README.md

 If you encounter any issues or have suggestions for improvements, please feel free to open an issue on the GitHub repository https://github.com/Tempus-superest/EasyISP

 ## License
+This project is released into the public domain under The Unlicense, which means you can use, modify, and distribute it without any restrictions.
+More details can be found in the LICENSE file.

 ## Acknowledgments
 - Special thanks to the Kerbal Space Program community for their valuable feedback and support.